arcplanning/indesign-text-export/readme.md

 ![Export Optionsl](reference/indesign-export-options.png)

-4. Click **Save** to export.
+4. Click **OK** to export.
 5. Review the output file for accuracy (structure detection is best-effort).

 ![Scripts Panel](reference/exported-basic-text.png)

 Your original InDesign document remains unchanged.
-This script just generates a minimalistic copy for external use.
+This script just generates a minimalistic text version for external use.

 ## Notes